Mark C. Thies

 Office: 221 Earle Hall

-Dr. Thies is the Dow Chemical Professor of Chemical and Biomolecular Engineering at Clemson University, where he has been on the faculty since 1985.
-He received his Bachelor of Chemical Engineering from Georgia Tech in 1977, co-oping while an undergrad for what is now Potash Corp. in Augusta, Ga, and then worked for Procter and Gamble for 3 years in Process Development on Jif peanut butter and Duncan Hines cake mixes.
-After this, Thies was ready to return to academia, and received his Ph.D. in Chemical Engineering at the University of Delaware in 1985.
-He was selected as the National Outstanding AIChE Student Chapter Counselor in 1990, was awarded an Alexander von Humboldt Research Fellowship with Prof. Gerd Brunner at the Technical University of Hamburg-Harburg (TUHH) 1994-1995, and received the Clemson College of Engineering McQueen Quattlebaum Award for Research Excellence in 1999.
-Thies has served on the Editorial Advisory Board for the journal Carbon since 2002 and was a member of the Editorial Board for The Journal of Supercritical Fluids 2008-2011.
-He was a Marie Curie Fellow with Doros Theodorou at the National Technical University of Athens (NTUA) 2008-2009, 2011 and subsequently served as the Conference Chair for the World Conference on Carbon in 2010, the largest conference in the world dedicated exclusively to carbon.
+Dr. Thies is the Dow Chemical Professor of Chemical and Biomolecular Engineering at Clemson University.
+He received his Bachelor of Chemical Engineering from Georgia Tech, co-oping while an undergrad for what is now Potash Corp. in Augusta, Ga.
+He then worked in Process Development at Procter and Gamble on Jif peanut butter and Duncan Hines cakes for 3 years.
+After getting fat on that, Thies was ready to return to academia, and received his Ph.D. in Chemical Engineering at the University of Delaware.
+At Clemson, he was selected as the National Outstanding AIChE Student Chapter Counselor in 1990, was awarded a Humboldt Research Fellowship with Gerd Brunner at the Technical University of Hamburg-Harburg 1994-1995, and received the McQueen Quattlebaum Award for Research Excellence at Clemson in 1999.
+Thies has served on the Editorial Advisory Board for the journal Carbon and on the Editorial Board for The Journal of Supercritical Fluids.
+He was a Marie Curie Fellow with Doros Theodorou at the National Technical University of Athens 2008-2009, 2011 and organized and ran (with Amod Ogale) the World Conference on Carbon in 2010, the largest conference in the world dedicated exclusively to carbon.

-Thies is the author of 70+ refereed journal publications, 3 patents, and 3 book chapters, and has directed over $10 million in externally funded research.
-His research interests include thermodynamics, phase behavior, and separations, with an emphasis on the application of supercritical fluids to the fractionation and molecular characterization of poorly defined, oligomeric systems.
+Thies is the author of 90+ refereed journal publications, 4 patents, 4 book chapters, and has directed over $12 million in externally funded research.
+His research interests are focused on materials and energy research where thermodynamics, phase behavior, and separations play key roles, with an emphasis on poorly defined, oligomeric systems.
 Current systems of interest include lignin and liquid crystalline PAH oligomers for energy and materials applications.

-When not in Earle Hall, Thies enjoys running, whitewater paddling on the Chattooga River, languages, apologetics, and working on his 66 Mustang.
+When not in Earle Hall, Thies enjoys running, unicycling, whitewater paddling on the Chattooga River, travel, wilderness hiking and camping, languages, apologetics, and working on his 66 Mustang.